solvedDev/VSCode-Minecraft-Suggestions/README.md

 # VSCode-Minecraft-Suggestions
-Auto completions for Minecraft's entity JSON.
+Autocompletions for Minecraft's entity JSON.
+The descriptions and components were extracted from the official addon documentation.
+You shouldn't completely rely on the autocompletions but most are working quite well.

-## Features
+## Showcase
 ![Example](/example.png)

 ## Installation for VSCode